Otis College of Art and Design (Otis Art Institute)

-Otis Art Institute, located in Los Angeles, California, is a nonprofit private art institution that offers interested students education in the fields of art and design.
-Over ten different programs are offered at Otis Art Institute, and it awards degrees up to a Master's degree.
-The more popular enrolled programs among aspiring artists are listed below:
+Otis Art Institute, located in Los Angeles, CA, is a nonprofit private art institution that offers interested students career training and education in the fields of art and design.
+Otis College of Art and Design offers more than ten different programs available, with a Master's degree being the highest degree offered.
+The more popular programs among aspiring artists are shown below:

 - Film, Video and Photographic Arts

 To help students and recent graduates, Otis Art Institute may offer some services to students like those listed below:

 - Employment search assistance

 Students can use various means to evaluate school performance.
 A school's graduation and loan default rates are among the strongest indicators of educational and career success.
 Otis College of Art and Design has a yearly graduation rate of 52%, and a loan default rate of around 8%.